 - Typically only available in wooden finishes (not many material options)

 Entryway wall organizer: The pros and cons

+A popular one like HGTV shows is a wall organizer with a chalkboard.
 A wall organizer is all about keeping everything in order.
 They have great, varying options to best suit your design needs and lifestyle.

 Pros of a wall organizer:

 - Hangs on the wall, out of the way

 - Available with white boards for reminders and notes